Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 The Best Witch Names Are Beautiful With Just A Pinch of Spooky

 The best witch names always have a bit of magic in them, so if you're looking for something unique for your story that run the gamut on how they make your reader feel, then take a look at the list of name suggestions below.
-From beautiful and spooky to evil and intimidating, I've tried to come up with names that will fit any type of character your imagination can come up with.
-Hopefully you'll be able to find one that strikes your fancy.
+From beautiful and spooky to evil and intimidating, I've tried to come up with names that will fit any type of character your imagination can come up with; so hopefully you'll be able to find one that strikes your fancy.
 Thank you for giving this article a chance, and—as always—don't be afraid to show your supernatural side.
-After all, there is a little witch in all of us.
+After all, there is a little bit of witch in all of us.

 Cool Names for Good Witches

 The power of the voice is a intoxicating aphrodisiac; I don't understand why movies about witchcraft don't use this more often.
 The above video is a perfect example of how voices can influence others into doing their will by just about anyone, and more so when this power is wielded by someone with power.

 Wicked Names for Bad Witches

 Mystical Names for Those Who Practice the Craft

 Wool of bat, and tongue of dog,